 Baroness VermaMember of the Advisory Council

 Baroness Verma is a member of the House of Lords.
-She is Ministerial Champion for Tackling Violence Against Women and Girls Overseas and chairs the UN Women’s National Committee.
+She is the former Ministerial Champion for Tackling Violence Against Women and Girls Overseas and chairs the UN Women’s National Committee.
 Baroness Verma also served as the Parliamentary Under-Secretary of State in the Department of Energy and Climate change from 2012 to 2015 and the Parliamentary Under-Secretary of State for International Development, from 2015 to 2016.